-The dividends for the preferred shares is fixed at the rate of 9.5281% per annum calculated in reference to the offer price of £100 per share on a 30/360-day basis and shall be payable quarterly in arrears, whenever approved by the Board of Directors.
-If the dividend payment date is not a banking day, dividends will be paid on the next succeeding banking day, without adjustment as to the amount of dividends to be paid.
-Since the listing of the preferred shares in March 2010, cash dividends have been paid out in March, June, September, and December of each year.
+The dividend for the PPREF Shares was fixed at the rate of 9.5281% per annum calculated in reference to the offer price of ₱100 per share on a 30/360-day basis and shall be payable quarterly in arrears, whenever approved by the Board of Directors.
+If the dividend payment date was not a banking day, dividends will be paid on the next succeeding banking day, without adjustment as to the amount of dividends to be paid.
+Since the listing of the preferred shares in March 2010, cash dividends have been paid out in March, June,